Find UNKNOWN_MEASURE.

 \qquad \blue{UNKNOWN_MEASURE} = \blue{UNKNOWN_SIDE} \approx \blue{SOLUTION}

-Find m\angle UNKNOWN_ANGLE
+Find m\angle UNKNOWN_ANGLE.

-Note that m\angle UNKNOWN_ANGLE
+Note that m\angle UNKNOWN_ANGLE is obtuse.

-Note that m\angle UNKNOWN_ANGLE
+Note that m\angle UNKNOWN_ANGLE is acute.

 Round to the nearest degree.